tldr-pages/tldr/pages/common/conda.md

 > Package, dependency and environment management for any programming language.

-- Create a new environment, installing named packages:
+- Create a new environment, installing named packages (eg. python=2.7):

 `conda create --name {{environment_name}} {{packages}}`